sammccauley117/daily-coding-problem/README.md

 **Source**: HackerRank<br>

 You are asked to ensure that the first and last names of people begin with a capital letter in their passports.
 For example, `alison heck` should be capitalized correctly as `Alison Heck`.
 Given a full name, your task is to capitalize the name appropriately.

+## Problem 20
+**Name**: Leap Year!<br>
+**Difficulty**: Medium<br>
+**Source**: HackerRank<br>

+We add a Leap Day on February 29, almost every four years.
+The leap day is an extra, or intercalary day and we add it to the shortest month of the year, February.
+In the Gregorian calendar three criteria must be taken into account to identify leap years:

+1. The year can be evenly divided by 4, is a leap year.
+1. However, if the year can be evenly divided by 100, it is NOT a leap year.
+1. However, if the year is also evenly divisible by 400.
+Then it is a leap year.

+You are given the year, and you have to write a function to check if the year is leap or not.
+Note that you have to complete the function and remaining code is given as template.